 Brighton is a very small town located in the state of Vermont.
-With a population of 1,238 people and just one neighborhood, Brighton is the 137th largest community in Vermont.
-Much of the housing stock in Brighton was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 1,243 people and just one neighborhood, Brighton is the 137th largest community in Vermont.
+Brighton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Brighton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Brighton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brighton are a mix of both white- and blue-collar jobs.
 Overall, Brighton is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Brighton who work in food service (19.59%), office and administrative support (11.16%), and management occupations (10.48%).

 And if you like science, one thing you'll find is that Brighton has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.